richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 ```
 There's a heavy bias with `a` through `H` having approximately ~16,300 appearances with `I` through `+` having roughly 12,200.

 To eliminate this bias, we need a character set that divides evenly into 256.
-We can either try to pad to 128 characters, which will significantly increase the entropy of our password, or cut down to 64 characters, which will have the unfortunate side-effect of also reducing entropy.
+We can either try to pad to 128 characters, which will significantly increase the entropy of our password for a given length, or we can cut down to 64 characters, which will have the unfortunate side-effect of also reducing entropy.

-We'll cut down to 64, because it's difficult to think of 50 more recognisable characters, and we can also take the opportunity to cut out characters that can be confused for each other in some fonts, such as I and l.
+We'll cut down to 64.
+It's difficult to think of 50 more recognisable characters and we can also take the opportunity to cut out characters that can be confused for each other in some fonts, such as I and l.

-The reduction in entropy for a 16 character password is going from `74^16  ~= 100 bits`, to `64^16 = 96 bits`.
+The reduction in entropy can be calculated.
+For a 16 character password, we are going from `74^16  ~= 100 bits`, to `64^16 = 96 bits`.
 So we've lost around 4 bits from our password.
 If this is a concern, then we can increase our password length by one character to accomodate.

+The actual entropy lost will be `log_2(64/74) = -0.2094534` bits per character in the password.

-It is a weakening, but as long as it's properly documented, should not be a concern.
+It is a weakening, but if it's properly documented, should not be a concern.

 Let's define our new character set:

 ```csharp
 private const string charactersShortSet = "abcdefghjkmnpqrstuwxyzABCDEFGHJKLMNPQRSTVWXYZ0123456789@#$%&()_+";